ryan-mcclue/unsw/comp2511/wk1.md

 OO:
 data hiding (private, getters/setters), init/deinit
-class,package,global visibility
+global,class,package-and-subclasses

 has-a is a composition, i.e. contains another class (method forwarding would call methods of this class)

+is-a inherits

 start out with all in one class (treating like C global scope), then refactor with extending class or interface

+same name, different types overloads (override is all same)

 Object superclass
-abstract must override to instantiate (can also override superclass functions) interface has all implicitly abstract
+abstract must override to instantiate (override for polymorphism) interface has all implicitly abstract (allows for diamond-inheritance)
 - Behavioural (callbacks)
 - Structural (generics)
 - Creational (singleton)